sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/288_Writing_more_flexible_Routing_code.md

 ## Note
 1. When creating paths using `useRouteMatch().url` and remaining path, `"/"` must be added in between.
 2. While specifying route as object, the `pathname` still needs a prefix `/`.
 But having a `?` for query params is optional (has no effect).
+3. `useRouteMatch()` also has the dynamic URL skeleton used by the parent, as well as the actual URL (which we have used) and the dynamic path params object.